Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Abstract

 \section{Abstract}

-With their increasing size, Large language models (LLMs) are becoming increasingly good at language understanding tasks.
+With their increasing size, large language models (LLMs) are becoming increasingly good at language understanding tasks.
 But even with high performance on specific downstream task, LLMs fail at simple linguistic tests for negation or quantifier understanding.
-Previous work on testing capability of LLMs on understanding quantifiers suggest that as the size of the models increase, they get better at understanding \textit{most}-type quantifiers but get increasingly worse at understanding \textit{few}-type quantifiers, thus presenting a case of an inverse-scaling law.
-In this paper, we question the claims of inverse scaling of \textit{few}-type quantifier understanding in LLMs and show that it is a result of inappropriate testing methodology.
-We also present alternate methods to measure quantifier comprehension in LLMs and show that as the size of the models increase, these behaviours are different from what is shown in previous research.
-LLMs are consistently able to understand the difference between the meaning of \textit{few}-type and \textit{most}-type quantifiers, but when a quantifier is added to phrase, LLMs do not always take into account the meaning of the quantifier.
-We in fact see an inverse scaling law for \textit{most}-type quantifiers, which is contrary to human psycho-linguistic experiments and previous work, where the model's understanding of \textit{most}-type quantifier gets worse as the model size increases.
-We do this evaluation on models ranging from 125M-175B parameters, which suggests that LLMs do not do as well as expected with quantifiers and statistical co-occurrence of words still takes precedence instead of relying on word meaning.
+Previous work on quantifier understanding in LLMs show inverse scaling in understanding \textit{few}-type quantifiers.
+In this paper, we question the claims of previous work and show that it is a result of inappropriate testing methodology.
+We also present alternate methods to measure quantifier comprehension in LLMs and show that LLMs are able to better understand the difference between the meaning of \textit{few}-type and \textit{most}-type quantifiers as their size increases, although they are not particularly good at it.
+We also observe inverse scaling for \textit{most}-type quantifier understanding, which is contrary to human psycho-linguistic experiments and previous work, where the model's understanding of \textit{most}-type quantifier gets worse as the model size increases.
+We do this evaluation on models ranging from 125M-175B parameters, which suggests that LLMs do not do as well as expected with quantifiers.
+We also discuss the possible reasons for this and the relevance of quantifier understanding in evaluating language understanding in LLMs.